LethalCompanyCommunity/ModdingWiki/docs/beginners-guide.md

 If you're on Linux or Steam Deck, you'll want the [linux installation guide](./installation/installing-r2modman-linux.md).

 Want a quick, easy way to install the same mods as your friends?
-Check out the [syncing r2modman profiles](./installation/syncing-mods) page.
+Check out the [sharing r2modman profiles](./installation/syncing-mods) page.

 ## Creating mods